GalvanizeOpenSource/stats-shortcourse/src/probability-concepts.rst

 Random variables
 ---------------------

-   * Random variables formalize a mapping we have been implicitly using already
+   * Random variables map events from our sample space into real numbers.
    * The set for a random variable occurs in real space :math:`X(s) : S\Rightarrow \Re`
    * Capital letters refer to random variables.